Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 In 1881, Allen was widespread across the UK with 55,708 occurrences and 2,499 residing in the southern county of Kent.
 An earlier bearer of the relative surname in the county of Kent was Johanne Aleyn in 1377.
-Agricultural Labourer, Labourer and Farmer were the top 3 reported occupations in UK worked by Allen in 1881.
-The most frequent occupation was Agricultural Labourer.
+At that time, Allen family members worked as agricultural labourers, general labourers and farmers.

-American physicist James Alfred Van Allen (b.
-1914—) discovered The Van Allen radiation belts, 600 miles from the earth, have a major effect on our planet’s atmosphere and rotation.
+- American physicist James Alfred Van Allen (1914–2006) discovered the Van Allen radiation belts, located 600 miles from the earth, which have a major effect on our planet’s atmosphere and rotation.

-Dictionary of American Family Homes, P Hanks OUP
+Dictionary of American Family Names, Oxford University Press, P Hanks

 2003 Homes of Family Names in Great Britain, H.B.
 Guppy, London 1890

 1860 Lower, Mark A Patronymica Britannica: a dictionary of the family names of the United Kingdom, London: J.R Smith.
 Public Domain